Hildegard of Bingen: Music

 Attention in recent decades to women of the medieval Catholic Church has led to a great deal of popular interest in Hildegard's music.
 In addition to the Ordo Virtutum, 69 musical compositions, each with its own original poetic text, survive, and at least four other texts are known, though their musical notation has been lost.
 This is one of the largest repertoires among medieval composers.

 One of her better-known works, Ordo Virtutum (Play of the Virtues), is a morality play.
 It is uncertain when some of Hildegard's compositions were composed, though the Ordo Virtutum is thought to have been composed as early as 1151.
 It is an independent Latin morality play with music (82 songs); it does not supplement or pay homage to the Mass or the Office of a certain feast.
 It is, in fact, the earliest known surviving musical drama that is not attached to a liturgy.

 The Ordo virtutum would have been performed within Hildegard's monastery by and for her select community of noblewomen and nuns.
 It was probably performed as a manifestation of the theology Hildegard delineated in the Scivias.
 The play serves as an allegory of the Christian story of sin, confession, repentance, and forgiveness.
 Notably, it is the female Virtues who restore the fallen to the community of the faithful, not the male Patriarchs or Prophets.
 This would have been a significant message to the nuns in Hildegard's convent.
-Scholars assert that the role of the Devil would have been played by Volmar, while Hildegard's nuns would have played the parts of Anima (the human souls) and the Virtues.
+Scholars assert that Volmar would have played the role of the Devil, while Hildegard's nuns would have played the parts of Anima (the human souls) and the Virtues.
 The devil's part is entirely spoken or shouted, with no musical setting.
 All other characters sing in monophonic plainchant.
-This includes patriarchs, prophets, a happy soul, an unhappy soul, and a penitent soul along with 16 virtues (including mercy, innocence, chastity, obedience, hope, and faith).
+This includes patriarchs, prophets, a happy soul, an unhappy soul, and a penitent soul, along with 16 virtues (including mercy, innocence, chastity, obedience, hope, and faith).